hihiz20/Personal-Projects/README.md

 # >ᴗ< Welcome to My Projects Repository!

-This repository is a collection of diverse projects combining AI and Science.
+This repository is a collection of diverse projects combining AI and Science I do in my spare time.
 Please, feel free to explore!

 ## 🔥 Projects In progress